When you hear the term “worldbuilding,” what comes to mind?

 Simply put, your characters need a place to live, work and play!
 Every one of your favorite books, movies and TV shows involves building a world, even if it looks a lot like our own.

 Would the story of the two young lovers from very different backgrounds have been as gripping if it hadn’t been set aboard the Titanic?
-Part of what makes a story work so well is its world.
+Part of what makes a story work so well is the world where it takes place.
 We all knew the inevitable conclusion to Rose and Jack’s story, and this helped us connect with the tale and its characters.

 Just like every facet of each character might not make it into your story, the same is true for their world — but it’s still important for you to know and understand these details.
 The more intricately and intimately you know your story’s world, the richer your writing will be.